Reqrefusion/FreeCAD-Documentation-Project/README.md

 Being constantly updated: Done with cronjop

 Media: Done.
+And now it works both ways.

 Considering the slow pace of change of the wiki, this backup is actually quite sufficient.
 It seems that it is not necessary to update instantly.
 Because 15 minutes is a very long time for FreeCAD wiki.
+However, this may lead to some errors.

+I added a system that checks the first 7 characters of the sha, but it has some problems, maybe I should use the date as some kind of id, not the sha.

 Creation of a Github App: Currently, the classic personal token is being used.
 I think it is still easier and superior to this other ridiculous thing, but it seems necessary to create an app.
 Work will be done for this.